openstack/octavia/specs/version0.5/queue-consumer.rst

 Proposed change
 ===============
-The major component of the Queue Consumer will be be a class that acts as a consumer to Oslo messages.
+The major component of the Queue Consumer will be a class that acts as a consumer to Oslo messages.
 It will be responsible for configuring and starting a server that is then able to receive messages.
 There will be a one-to-one mapping between API methods and consumer methods (see code snippet below).